 Essential oils are plant extracts that actually lack the “oily” texture or thickness of regular oils.
 However, their benefits go far and beyond ranging from cosmetic to culinary, medicinal, and perfumery uses.
-They have strong therapeutic characteristics that include but not limited to antimicrobial, antibacterial and anti-fungal properties.
+They have strong therapeutic characteristics that include but not limited to antimicrobial, antibacterial, deodorant and anti-fungal properties.
 Accordingly, they are commonly used as formulas for eliminating fungi and bacterial agents that cause nail funguses and athlete’s foot.

 In addition, they produce incredible aroma that hides and replaces bad odour in shoes.
 Below are some few tips and methods that you can use to apply essential oils in your shoe and eliminate the bad odour.

 Let’s take a scenario of my sister who uses an essential oil spray to keep at bay bad odour that invades her waitressing shoes.
 Throughout the year, my sister would come home from work with sweaty sneakers that stunk to high heaven.
 We tried everything including weekly washing and air drying but nothing seemed to work.

 However, a friend recommended an essential oil-based shoe deodorizer and after further research I decide to lay my hands on it.
 Much to my surprise, it worked like magic.
 Therefore, I can confirm with full confidence that essential oils shoe deodorizers or a home-made spray with the essential oils are excellent solutions to shoe odour.